Frequently Asked Questions

 A: No. Server validates everything:

-• ✅ Distance (can’t interact from too far)
+• Distance (cannot interact from too far)

-• ✅ Cooldowns (enforced server-side)
+• Cooldowns (enforced server-side)

-• ✅ CanInteract state
+• CanInteract state (evaluated server-side)

-• ✅ Object enabled state
+• Object enabled state (replicated)

 Client can request, but server decides.